nebulr-group/nblocks-angular-plugins/README.md

 Some angular projects have a problem installing and using linked plugins and requires you add `preserveSymlinks: true` to angular.json.
 See [this](https://stackoverflow.com/questions/58260202/preserve-symlinks-in-angular-libraries) for more information.

+- To list all your linked plugins (globally) `npm ls -g --depth=0 --link=true`.
+- To remove a linked plugin from node_modules `npm unlink name-of-lib`

 ## Add a new project
 To generate a new project, e.g.
 `ng generate library nblocks-ionic --prefix=nblocks`